 - Make effective use of customer references.
 A well-placed, clearly explained story of how a similar company achieved a similar result turns theory into concrete reality.

-- Often in SaaS sales our contact or champion is not the ultimate decision maker, so get a sense of what their company’s business case format looks like, what the full buying circle is and who the ultimate decision-makers will be.
+- Get a full picture of all the relevant players.
+Often in SaaS sales our contact or champion is not the ultimate decision maker, so get a sense of what their company’s business case format looks like, what the full buying circle is, and who the ultimate decision-makers will be.

-- Include ROI estimates – if you spend X, you can expect Y by a certain date using this particular feature.
-This is what is going to stick out to the ultimate decision-makers.
+- Include ROI estimates, e.g. if you spend X, you can expect Y by a certain date using this particular feature.
+This is what is going to stick out to the ultimate decision makers.

-- Align expectations at the start of every discovery call with an upfront contract, outlining how long it will take, what you’re going to discuss and the likely outcomes.
+- Align expectations at the start of every discovery call with an upfront contract, outlining how long it will take, what you’re going to discuss, and what the likely outcomes will be.

-Taken together, these steps will not only give you a clear roadmap/timeframe, but crucially will also put clarity in the mind of the customer.
-There is a good chance, especially early on in the buying process, that they haven’t considered the full steps in detail.
+Taken together, these steps will not only give you a clear roadmap, but crucially, will also put clarity in the mind of the customer.
+There is a good chance, especially early on in the buying process, that they haven’t considered the full purchase process in detail.

-Your job here is to make it as simple as possible for your champion or contact to sell your product to their superiors.
-Data shows us that there are now about 6.8 decision-makers in each B2B SaaS deal, so the clearer your initial pitch, the easier it will be for your contact to make those persuasive arguments.
+Your job here is to make it as simple as possible for your champion to sell your product to their superiors.
+Data shows there are now about 6.8 decision-makers in each B2B SaaS deal, so the clearer your initial sales pitch is, the easier it will be for your champion to sell on your behalf.

 Customize your pitch every time

 It’s instructive how we approach this at Intercom.
-For instance, if we’re talking to a prospect who has a “sales” problem, there are 100 different Intercom features we can dazzle them with.
+For instance, if we’re talking to a prospect who has a problem growing their revenue, there are 100 different Intercom features we can dazzle them with.
 But that can be overwhelming at the start.

 “You’re trying to boil down a complex product to its essence, but the essence varies from customer to customer”

-So through proper discovery we find out that they have, say, a problem capturing leads on their site at their moments of highest intent.
-In that situation, we pitch Custom Bots, and we explain how simple it is to set up.
+So through proper discovery we find out they have, say, a problem capturing leads on their website.
+In that situation, we pitch Custom Bots, our customizable chatbots for sales, and explain how simple it is to get started.
 This is so much clearer and more actionable than bombarding the prospect with every possible feature they might end up using.

-Forget about feeling like you have to do justice to every feature, and instead focus on showing how you can solve their problems.
+Forget about feeling like you have to do justice to every feature, and instead focus on showing how you can solve your prospect’s problems.